Cozy Peach Kitchen

 • Cover and place in fridge for at least three hours or overnight.

-• Remove from the fridge and stir to break up clumps.
+• Remove from the fridge and stir.
 Add additional milk and sweetener as needed.
 Top with extra blueberries and shredded coconut and enjoy!

 Video